Ajaipaul-Cheema/Ajaipaul-Cheema/README.md

-- 👋 Hi, I’m Ajaipaul-Cheema
+- 👋 Hi, I’m Ajaipaul Cheema
-- 👀 I’m interested in software engineering and app development.
+- 👀 I’m interested in software engineering, app development and cloud technologies.
 - 📫 I can be contacted at aca242@sfu.ca or 778-917-2972.

 <!---